ALIYA2Group/Mod20_Segment_1/README.md

 ## Result of analysis

-1. Cleaning Data : We Created an ERD with species extintiction lvl and determinded after ERD that we will need an alternate Data Sources
+1. Cleaning Data : We Created an ERD with species extintiction level and determinded after ERD that we will need alternate Data Sources

 ![DNU_ERD](https://github.com/ALIYA2Group/Mod20_Segment_1/blob/main/Pictures/DNU_ERD.PNG)